Neurosurgery and Pain Specialists of the Carolinas, PC

 Case Managers

-Dr. Curling realizes the importance of communicating with case managers, adjustors, attorneys, and others involved with medicolegal cases.
-However, in order to complete the most objective evaluation possible while also encouraging the patient/claimant to feel comfortable and to enjoy the appropriate amount of privacy and confidentiality during the evaluation, our providers do not allow these individuals to accompany the patient during the evaluation.
-However, if you choose to accompany the patient to the appointment, he will gladly sit down with you and the patient immediately following the evaluation to review the initial findings and impressions and to address any questions that you may have.
-Please note that Dr. Curling's new patient appointments are lengthy, and probably quite a bit longer than those to which you are accustomed.
-As a general rule, if you wish, you can plan to arrive about 30 minutes after the scheduled appointment time for NP1 appointments and 60 minutes after the scheduled appointment time for NP2, NP3, and NP4 visits in order to minimize your wait time while Dr. Curling is with the patient/claimant.
-Note that our office does have a lounge area specifically for case managers waiting for conference following their patient's visits with our providers.
+Dr. Curling realizes the importance of communicating with case managers, attorneys, and others involved with medicolegal cases.
+However, in order to complete the most objective evaluation possible while also encouraging the patient/claimant to feel comfortable and to enjoy the appropriate amount of privacy and confidentiality during the evaluation, Dr. Curling does not allow these individuals to accompany the patient during the evaluation.
+However, should a case manager be present at the appointment, he will gladly sit down with that individual and the patient immediately following the evaluation to review the initial findings and impressions and to address any questions.
+Please note that Dr. Curling's new patient appointments are lengthy, and probably quite a bit longer than those to which most are accustomed.
+As a general rule, if desired, a case manager can plan to arrive at least 30 minutes after the scheduled appointment time for NP1 appointments and 60 minutes after the scheduled appointment time for NP2 and NP3 visits in order to minimize the wait time while Dr. Curling is with the patient/claimant.
+While case managers are welcome to wait in our reception area (or in the rockers on the front porch on a pretty day), our office does also have a work area specifically for case managers waiting for conference following their patient's visits with our providers.
+If unable to attend the appointment (or in the case of telephonic case managers), a brief "Quick Response Report" that contains a summary of the recommendations can be requested to be faxed or emailed, typically within 24 hours of the appointment.

 Attorneys and Expert Opinion